 Also Read: 7 Steps to become a successful Trader

-- Open a Trading/Demat account with your preferred broker.
+- Open a Demat account with your preferred broker.

-- Checkout in newspapers/financial magazines for the subscription dates of upcoming IPO’s.
+- Check out newspapers/financial magazines for the subscription dates of upcoming IPOs.

-- During subscription period, login to your trading terminal and select the IPO you wish to invest in.
+- During the subscription period, log in to your trading terminal and select the IPO you wish to invest in.